BCSWomen

+Background

+Founded by Sue Black, BCSWomen has the aim of supporting women working in and considering a career in Information Technology.
 The group was founded in 2001.
 It has more than a thousand members and an active mailing list.
 Activities include meetings, networking, and mentoring.
-They organise the Undergraduate Lovelace Colloquium for undergraduate women in computing, a one-day conference which started in Leeds in 2008 and now moves around the UK. named in honour of Ada Lovelace, often regarded as the first computer programmer.
-The colloquium is for U.K. university women students studying Computing and related subjects.
-It was started by Dr Hannah Dee, who continues to play a key role in its organisation every year.
+They also organise the Lovelace Colloquium.
 Many BCSWomen also participate in the annual London Hopper Colloquium, which showcases exciting work of women in computing research and enables new PhD researchers to meet with each other as well as with senior women computer scientists.
 Grace Hopper was a pioneering American computer scientist.
 BCSWomen organise other events for women in computing both technical and social, such as day trips to computer-related sites such as Bletchley Park.

+Lovelace Colloquium

+The Lovelace Colloquium for undergraduate and post-graduate women and non-binary individuals in digital and computing, is a two-day conference which started in Leeds in 2008.
+The event is hosted around the UK, at universities and higher education institutions.
+Named in honour of Ada Lovelace, who is often regarded as the first computer programmer, the colloquium is a showcase for U.K. university women and non-binary students studying computing and related subjects, and focuses on their areas of digital interest.
+It was started by Hannah Dee, who continues to play a key role in its organisation every year.